NadimGhaznavi/Db4E/pages/web/Mainchain-Hashrate-Short.md

   </div>
  </div>

 The *Mainchain Hashrate* is the hashrate of Monero XMR Blockchain.
-The hashrate data is taken from the P2Pool daemon log that I monitor in realtime.
 Data is added once an hour.
 The data goes back 30 days.
 Click and drag on the bottom bar chart to display a subset of the data.

 [Back](/pages/web/index.html)